ryninho/session2s3/README.md

 dir()
 ```

-Note: Before you can load your saved session you may have to first load modules that the saved session had loaded using imp.load_source().
+Note: Before you can load your saved session you may have to first load modules that are not in your site packages, e.g. modules the saved session had loaded using imp.load_source() or that were in the same .
 If you don't, you may see error messages starting with "No module named" or "'module' object has no attribute".

 ### Extra credit